ciaran-finnegan/secret-sharer-client/src/containers/About.md

 # Encrypted expiring messages allows you to securely exchange confidential data with your customers and coworkers.

-Perfect for sharing one time passwords, API keys, license keys, VPN credentials or personally identifiable information such as credit cards, bank account numbers and identity information.
+Shh is perfect for sharing one time passwords, API keys, license keys, VPN credentials or personally identifiable information such as credit cards, bank account numbers and identity information.

 ## Confidential data exchanged via e-mail is difficult to delete and may introduce a compliance risk.